TUDelft-DataDrivenControl/OFF/README.md

   - Computational performance
 3. User friendliness
   - Complete the "Interactive Simulation Assembly"
-  - Create an OFF interface object to automate simulations
   - Communicate back what model has been used and under which conditions (Report)

 ### Longterm vision